Personal life of Stanley Kubrick: Marriages and family

 Kubrick married his high-school sweetheart Toba Metz in May 1948, when he was nineteen years of age.
 They lived together in Greenwich Village and divorced three years later in 1951.

 He met his second wife, the Austrian-born dancer and theatrical designer Ruth Sobotka, in 1952.
 They lived together in New York's East Village from 1952 until their marriage in January 1955.
-They moved to Hollywood six months afterwards, where she played a brief part as a ballet dancer in Kubrick's film, Killer's Kiss (1955).
-The following year she was art director for his film, The Killing (1956).
+They moved to Hollywood six months afterwards, where she played a brief part as a ballet dancer in Kubrick's second film, Killer's Kiss (1955).
+The following year she was art director for his third film, The Killing (1956).
 They divorced in 1957.

 During the production of Paths of Glory (1957) in Munich, Kubrick met and romanced young German actress Christiane Harlan, who played a small though memorable role.
-Kubrick married Harlan in 1958, and in 1959 they settled into a home in Beverly Hills with Harlan's daughter, Katharina, age six.
+Kubrick married Harlan in 1958, and in 1959 they settled into a home in Beverly Hills, California with Harlan's daughter, Katharina, age six.
 They also lived in New York, during which time Christiane studied art at the Art Students League of New York, later becoming an independent artist.
 Like Kubrick, she wanted "solace to think, study, and practice her craft," writes LoBrutto.
 They remained together 40 years, until his death in 1999.
 Besides his stepdaughter, they had two daughters together, Anya and Vivian.
 Christiane was niece of the Nazi-era film-maker Veit Harlan - notably of anti-semitic propaganda film Jud Süß - but though personally ashamed to come from a "family of murderers" (her words), Kubrick's Jewish family accepted her.

 Shortly after his death, Christiane assembled a personal collection of never-before-seen photographs and commentary into a book, Stanley Kubrick: A Life in Pictures.
 Included among the photos was only one of Kubrick's family together, taken in 1960.
-In 2010, she gave a videotaped interview with U.K.'s Guardian, where she discussed his personality, his love of editing films, and some reasons why he chose to not make Aryan Papers.
+In 2010, she gave a videotaped interview with UK's Guardian, where she discussed his personality, his love of editing films, and some reasons why he chose to not make Aryan Papers.

 Actor Jack Nicholson, who starred in The Shining (1980), observed that "Stanley was very much a family man."
 Similarly, Nicole Kidman, who starred in Eyes Wide Shut (1999), adds that Christiane "was the love of his life.
 He would talk about her, he adored her, something that people didn't know.
 His daughters adored them ...
 I would see that, and he would talk about them very proudly."
 The opinion was shared by Malcolm McDowell, who starred in A Clockwork Orange: "He was happily married.
 I remember his daughters, Vivian and Anya, running around the room.
 It was good to see such a close-knit family."